Do Hotshot Drivers Need Elogs?

 Here’s another common ELD exemption.
-It applies to driveaway-towaway drivers that deliver or drive a vehicle for sale.
-The vehicle has to get classified as an official commodity for sale.
+It applies to driveaway-towaway drivers who deliver or drive a vehicle for sale.
+The vehicle has to be classified as an official commodity for sale.
 Or, the vehicle can get leased or repaired.
-The ELD exemption applies as long as the vehicle’s included in a shipment.
+The ELD exemption applies as long as the vehicle is included in a shipment.
 Here’s the last common ELD exemption/exception.
 Do you drive a vehicle manufactured before the year 2000?
-If so, you have a right to receive an ELD exemption Full Motor Carrier Authority .
+If so, you have a right to receive an ELD exemption Full Motor Carrier Authority.

 The Basics of Hotshot Trucking

-Hotshot trucking has always gotten associated with the ELD mandate if you want to Start Trucking Company .
-Each hotshot truck load gets hauled using a midsize truck.
-This means that the truck is a class 3, 4 or 5 motor vehicle.
+Hotshot trucking has always been associated with the ELD mandate if you want to Start a Trucking Company.
+Each hotshot truckload gets hauled using a midsize truck.
+This means that the truck is a class 3, 4, or 5 motor vehicle.
 A standard rig does not take part in the transportation of hot shot truck loads.
 The average hotshot driver prefers using a one-and-a-half-ton or three-quarter truck.
 You can find these hotshot trucks at any major manufacturer.
 There are two types of connections for the trucks.
 There’s either a fifth-wheel type connection or a gooseneck connection.
 Hotshot trucking is very unique.
 Sure, hotshot drivers haul loads like other truck drivers do.
 But hotshot truckers haul each load using a souped-up pickup truck.
 Check out our Trucking Operating Packages to make your process easy.

 More About Trucking With a DOT Hotshot Designation